 Glaser Weil represents corporate entities as well as individual officers and directors in class actions and large individual actions.
 We handle cases asserting claims such as those under Sections 10(b), 14(a) and 18 of the Securities Exchange Act of 1934 and Sections 11 and 12 of the Securities Act of 1933, as well as cases brought under the securities laws of various states.

-Glaser Weil’s litigators also handle shareholder derivative litigation, representing clients in cases in Delaware Chancery Court and other federal and state courts throughout the United States.
+Glaser Weil’s litigators also handle shareholder litigation, representing clients in cases in Delaware Chancery Court and other federal and state courts throughout the United States.
 We have experience in all types of derivative litigation, including cases proceeding in parallel with securities class actions, stand-alone derivative claims and investigations of shareholder demands.
-We have served as counsel to corporations, officers and inside directors, outside directors and audit committees.
+We have served as counsel to corporations, officers and directors, audit committees and special committees.